robert-chiniquy/internet_spaceship/README.md

 this before uploading your ship.
 If your ship throws an error, it will be destroyed and you lose precious Dogecoin (or will, when we implement that).

+Check out example_firmware.py to see a basic ship.